Frontend CORS Solutions

 }

-# Your API handling logic
+# Your API processing logic

 proxy_pass http://backend;